 Brainstorm on how to apply what you’re learning.
 Jot down a few ideas.

+Remember: Resist the urge to go all out and create an extensive verse map with every element I mentioned.
+Instead, choose a few ideas to include in your map.
+Keep it easy and fun!
 In just 15-30 minutes, you can create a personal map of a Bible verse that speaks to you.
-The hand-on approach, as well as the use of color and space on the page, might spark your creativity and encourage you as you seek to listen for God’s voice through scripture.
+The hand-on approach, as well as the use of color and space on the page, might spark your creativity and encourage you as you seek to listen for God’s voice through Scripture.
 How about giving it a try?

 Now it’s your turn.
 What’s your favorite way to study scripture?
 Have you tried verse mapping yet?

-Note: This post contains Amazon affiliate links.
-If you purchase products through my links, I make a small commission towards the expense of running this site at no extra cost to you.
+Note: This post contains an affiliate link.
+If you purchase, I earn a small commission towards the maintenance of this site at no extra cost to you.